ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 This post will also introduce concepts from both the `ghc` and `template-haskell` libraries as needed, so it should be useful to those who, like me, had zero experience in compiler internals until the other day.

 Note on reproducibility : here I'm referring to GHC 9.0.1, some modules changed paths since GHC series 8.
+I've only omitted a few easy imports and definitions from `base`, which you can fill in as an exercise ;)

+So, let's dive into the compiler !

 ## Finding the `Name` of declarations with template Haskell